Aussie icon: 75 years of MasterFoods

 “Over 75 years, MasterFoods has anticipated and responded to changes in tastes and techniques with products such as its chilli sauce and red hot pepper sauce in the 1950s, and its chunky zucchini in tomato and parsley sauce in the 1980s.
 It has been an enduring and valued part of our kitchens, helping advance our food culture by catapulting new flavours and foods into the mainstream.”

 Today, MasterFoods remains a family-run business as part of Mars Food Australia.
-The brand contains over 450 products, the majority of which are manufactured or packaged on the NSW Central Coast, with a number of products exported to countries across Asia Pacific.
+The brand contains more than 450 products, the majority of which are manufactured or packaged on the NSW Central Coast, with a number of products exported to countries across Asia Pacific.
+For more about MasterFoods, head to the website.